Liljapatrik/inventhor-portfolio/inventhor-backend/README.md

 # Inventhor Backend

-The backend of **Inventhor** is built with **Java + Spring Boot** and provides a RESTful API for managing products, orders, warehouses, customers, suppliers, users, and addresses.
+The backend of **Inventhor** is built with **Java + Spring Boot** and provides a RESTful API for managing products, orders, warehouses, customers, suppliers, users, notifications, and addresses.
 API documentation is available via **Swagger (OpenAPI)**.

 ## Tech Stack